-Before administering Naloxone, Southwestern personnel will complete initial training on opioid overdose prevention and treatment and Naloxone use, followed by annual training thereafter.
+Before administering Naloxone, Southwestern personnel and authorized vendors will complete initial training on opioid overdose prevention and treatment and Naloxone use, followed by annual training thereafter.
 See Appendix B for a description of the training.

 G. Legal Protection for Naloxone Emergency Responders